New Urbanism

 Description

 New Urbanism (also called Smart Growth, New Community Design, Neotraditional Design, Traditional Neighborhood Development, Location Efficient Development and Transit Oriented Development) is a set of development practices to create more attractive, efficient and livable communities.
 These can significantly improve Accessibility and reduce per-capita automobile travel.
-Specific design features are listed below.
-Of course, not all of these features are included in all New Urban developments.
+Just as an automobile is a machine for mobility, a city is a machine for accessibility (Levinson, Krizek and Gillen 2005)

 New Urbanism Neighborhood Design Features (Peter Swift)